COMP1100-PAL/comp1100-pal.github.io/_posts/studyevent/stockmarket-stevens-functions.md

 We can only do that once we've understood Steven's base functions.
 Luckily, we can feel at peace knowing that these are all perfectly functional.

-Before you do anything, make sure you've _*read the whole assignment spec first!*_!
+Before you do anything, make sure you've __read the whole assignment spec first__!

 Here's a little something to get you started, to put the entire Stock Market into perspective: